Drones & Aerial Activities - Quickstart guide

 *excluding Brussels VLL2 above 150ft AAL and more than 50m away from an obstacle

-From here, the pilot should now open DSA Fly.
+From here, the pilot should now open DAA Fly.

 • After logging in with your account, you’ll be able to view your list of different operations, ordered by their scheduled time.